 Custom designed elements are cornerstones of most projects, both architectural and furnishings.
 He has established long-standing relationships with a world-class team of architects, contractors, craftsmen, and workrooms.
 This flexible collection of expertise allows Patrick to tailor projects to the specific needs of individual clients.
 All of his projects share a deeply personal sensibility realized through client input, obsessive attention to detail, unexpected touches, and careful execution – all pulled together through his steady direction and personal leadership.

-Patrick has developed new homes, guided renovations of old homes, and designed residential interiors as well as commercial spaces throughout the U.S. His work has been featured in Elle Décor, Elle Decoration, California Home & Design, SF Cottages & Gardens, 7x7 and DIY magazines.
+Patrick has developed new homes, guided renovations of old homes, and designed residential interiors as well as commercial spaces throughout the U.S. His work has been featured in Elle Décor, Elle Decoration, House Beautiful, California Home & Design, Cottages & Gardens, Modern Luxury, 7x7 and DIY magazines.